 Would you like to receive local news notifications on your desktop?

-Nov.
-3/4: Deadline for elections officials to receive ballot by mail is 7 p.m.
-Nov.
-3 (Election Day) if carrier envelope is not postmarked OR 5 p.m.
-Nov.
-4 (next business day after Election Day) if carrier envelope is postmarked by 7 p.m. at the location of the election on Election Day (unless overseas or military voter deadlines apply)
+Dec.
+15/16: Mail-in ballots can be hand-delivered to the Elections Office ONLY by 7 p.m.
+Dec.
+15 (Election Day) OR 5 p.m.
+Dec.
+16 (next business day after Election Day) if carrier envelope is postmarked by 7 p.m. at the location of the election on Election Day

 Mail-in ballot applications must be received no later than the close of business on the 11th day before Election Day.
 If the 11th day is a weekend or holiday, the deadline is the first preceding business day.